ishantkamboj/fhe-nft-marketplace/README.md

 - Purchase flow
 - Decryption interface

-**Note:** Due to hackathon time constraints, frontend was not fully completed.
+**Note:** Due to time constraints, frontend was not fully completed.
 Core FHE functionality and smart contract are production-ready.

 ## 🏗️ Architecture